dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 He is a clever boy.
 She is a clever girl.
 ```
-We can create the matrix of co-occurrence:
+We can create the matrix of co-occurrence if we pay attention just to the _next_ word:

 |% | He | is | a  |clever| boy | she | girl
 |-- |  -- | -- | -- | -- | --  | -- | -- |